The music4dance system defines five different categories of tags and two kinds of objects that can be tagged.

 - Each of these tags has an associated dance details page that contains a description of the dance style, a top ten list, and tempo information.

 - The dance tag for a song can be tagged.
-For instance, the “West Coast Swing” tag on specific song might have a tempo tag of “Fast” while the “East Coast Swing” tag on the same song could at the same time have a tempo tag of “Slow”
+For instance, the “West Coast Swing” tag on a specific song might have a tempo tag of “Fast” while the “East Coast Swing” tag on the same song could at the same time have a tempo tag of “Slow”

 Genre